How to choose an interior paint colour for your house

 Applying paint by spraying it onto a surface.Solvent

 The substance used to dissolve and clean up paint.
-The solvent for acrylic paint is water and turpentine for oil-based paints.Stain
+The solvent for acrylic paint is water and for oil-based paints is mineral turpentine.Stain

-A product that changes the colour of wood yet doesn't hide the grain or texture.
+A product that changes the colour of wood without hiding the grain or texture.
 Needs to be followed with a protective coating, usually varnish.Stripping

 Removing old paint layers in preparation for new paint.

-Paint that's not quite dry and is a little bit sticky.Tertiary colours
+Not quite dry; still a bit sticky.Tertiary colours

 Colours produced by mixing a secondary colour with one of the primary colours used to make it.Thinner

 A liquid used to make paint runnier and easier to apply, usually its solvent.Tint

 The material added to a base paint to achieve the final colour.
 Paint colours are produced using varying quantities of a number of tints.Tone